-John Chrysostom noted72 that the demon tried to accommodate himself in order to establish an opening later.
+John Chrysostom noted that the demon tried to accommodate himself in order to establish an opening later.
 Paul didn't admit having anything to do with the demon and scorned it; when it began to encroach on the work of preaching, then Paul acted.

 "What is the reason that both the demon spoke these words, and Paul forbids him?
 The demon acted maliciously, and Paul acted wisely, where the demon wished to make himself credible.
 If Paul had admitted the demon's testimony, the demon would have deceived many of the believers, as being received by Paul.
 Therefore the demon endured to speak what seemed to be putting himself down, that he may establish an opening for himself; that is, the demon used accommodation in order to obtain destruction.
 At first, Paul would not admit the demon's testimony, but scorned it, not wishing to engage in miracles all at once; but when it continued to do this, and pointed to their work of preaching, then he commanded it to come out.
 Luke says, 'Paul being annoyed, turned and said to the spirit' (Acts 16:18).
 Why was Paul annoyed?
-It means that he saw through the malice of the demon, as he said, 'For we are not ignorant of his devices' (2 Corinthians 2:11).
-Note that when the slave girl's masters saw that the hope of their gains was gone, then they acted.
-Everywhere money is the cause of evil.
-How cruel!
-They wanted the girl to remain a demoniac, that they might make money off her."
+It means that he saw through the malice of the demon, as he said, 'For we are not ignorant of his devices' (2

-71 Greek: diaponeo means to be annoyed in the sense of working hard with much labor.
+&lt;sup>71 Greek: diaponeo means to be annoyed in the sense of working hard with much labor.
 Thus the effect of the "Pythoness" was a lot more work for Paul.

-72 John Chrysostom, Commentary on Acts, XXXV, vv.
+&lt;sup>72 John Chrysostom, Commentary on Acts, XXXV, vv.
 16-17.